Characterizing co-NL by a group action: Positive observations and co-NL

 We know that $L$ and the nilpotency degree of $\bar{\Phi}(M\otimes 1_{\vn{Q}})$ are both bounded by the dimensions of the underlying space, that is to say $6(k+1)^{p}p!q$ where $q$ is the dimension of $\vn{Q}$.
 Since every coefficient $\alpha_{i}$ is positive, the matrix is thus nilpotent if and only if every branch of this tree is of length at most $6(k+1)^{p}p!q$.

-We only have a logarithmic amount of information to store (the current basis vector), and every time a branch splits a non-deterministic transition takes place to continue the computation on every branch. \end{proof}
+We only have a logarithmic amount of information to store (the current basis vector), and every time a branch splits a non-deterministic transition takes place to continue the computation on every sub-branch. \end{proof}

 \begin{theorem}

 \end{theorem}

 \begin{proof} By combining Proposition \ref{co-NL_in_P} and Proposition \ref{P_in_co-NL}. \end{proof}